awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-deploy.md

 After you've [set up your AWS Panorama Appliance or compatible device](gettingstarted-setup.md) and upgraded its software, deploy a sample application\.
 In the following sections, you import a sample application with the AWS Panorama Application CLI and deploy it with the AWS Panorama console\.

-The sample application uses a machine learning model to detect people in frames of video from a network camera\.
+The sample application uses a machine learning model to classify objects in frames of video from a network camera\.
 It uses the AWS Panorama Application SDK to load a model, get images, and run the model\.
 The application then overlays the results on top of the original video and outputs it to a connected display\.

 In a retail setting, analyzing foot traffic patterns enables you to predict traffic levels\.
 By combining the analysis with other data, you can plan for increased staffing needs around holidays and other events, measure the effectiveness of advertisements and sales promotions, or optimize display placement and inventory management\.